swiftlang/swift-llbuild/docs/buildsystem.rst

   name of the task and the value is the task definition.
 The only required field is the `tool` key to specify which tool produces the task.

+  The `tool` key must always be the leading key in the mapping.

   The `inputs` and `outputs` keys are shared by all tools (although not all tools may use them) and are lists naming the input and output nodes of the ``Task``.
 It is legal to use undeclared nodes in a task definition -- they